openbaton/docs/docs/integration-test-use.md

 ## Requirements

-1. A running NFVO
+1. A running NFVO with the test-plugin
 2. A running Generic VNFM
-3. A running Dummy VNFM
+3. A running Dummy VNFM AMQP

 ## Installation and configuration

+If your NFVO does not yet contain the test-plugin (look for a jar named *test-plugin* in the directory *nfvo/plugins/vim-drivers*) you will have to get this first.
+Therefor clone the test-plugin project from https://github.com/openbaton/test-plugin to your machine, use a shell to navigate to the project's root directory and execute *./gradlew build*.
+You will find the test-plugin jar in the folder *build/libs/*.
+Copy it into the directory *nfvo/plugins/vim-drivers* of the NFVO.

-Clone the project to your machine.
+Use git to clone the integration-test project to your machine.
 In *integration-tests/src/main/resources* is a file named integration-test.properties.
 Open it and set the property values according to your needs.